Orbea wissmannii (O.Schwartz) Bruyns

 Caralluma wissmannii, Angolluma wissmannii, Pachycymbium wissmannii

-Orbea wissmanii is a low growing succulent with erect, 4-angled stems up to 3 inches (7.5 cm) tall.
-The stems are pale and dark green, dappled and soft-toothed.
-It spreads over the ground forming large, crowded cushions up to 3.3 feet (1 m) across.
-The flowers are 5-pointed, fleshy stars, up to 10 inches (25 cm) in diameter and produced in late summer or autumn.
-They are very variable in color.
-Mostly brownish-red at the base and golden-yellow to bright-yellow towards their apex.
+Orbea wissmanii is a low-growing succulent with erect or ascending, green dappled stems.
+It spreads over the ground forming large crowded cushions up to 3.3 feet (1 m) across.
+Stems are 4-angled, soft-toothed, and up to 3 inches (7.5 cm) long.
+Flowers are fleshy 5-pointed stars, up to 10 inches (25 cm) across, and appear in late summer or fall.
+They are very variable in color, mostly brownish-red at the base and golden-yellow to bright-yellow towards their apex.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Several species are fairly easy to grow.
 Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
 A minimum winter temperature of 10°C (50°F) is acceptable, providing that plants are kept dry.
 A heated growing bench or incubator may help delicate plants to get through the colder months.
 However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

 A gritty compost is essential, and clay pots are advisable for the more delicate species.
 Some growers prefer mineral-only compost to minimize the chance of a fungal attack on the roots.
 A layer of grit on the compost surface prevents moisture from accumulating around the base of the stems.

 Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success, as fungal attacks often result from damage to stems by insects.